Skip to content

 Key fields in Requester:

 • id + domain — uniquely identifies the agent.
-The Exchange fetches the agent’s Ed25519 public key from startup.com/.well-known/ramp-agent.json to verify the signature.
+The Exchange fetches the agent’s Ed25519 public key from startup.com/.well-known/ramp.json (role=ROLE_AGENT) to verify the request’s RFC 9421 HTTP Message Signature.

 • typeREQUESTER_TYPE_AGENT (autonomous AI agent).
 Other types: HUMAN_TOOL, SERVICE, DELEGATED, RESEARCH.